*This post may contain affiliate links. Read more »

 White beans, the star of this delectable rustic stew, have been cherished in Moroccan cooking since ancient times.
-They were brought to North Africa by the Romans and have since become an integral part of Moroccan cooking.
+They were brought to North Africa by the Romans and have since become a pretty integral part of Moroccan cooking.

-In Moroccan households, Loubia, msemen, and hot bowls of harira are dishes prepared with love and shared among family and friends, embodying the essence of hospitality and togetherness.
-Picture a bustling Moroccan medina, where aromatic spices mingle in the air, and the sizzle of simmering pots invites you to partake in a feast of flavors.
+In Moroccan households, Loubia, msemen, Moroccan carrot salad, and hot bowls of harira are dishes prepared with love and shared among family and friends, embodying the essence of hospitality and togetherness.
+Let's get cooking!

 Jump to:

-- Meal Prep-Friendly: Loubia is a dish that gets better with time.
-As it sits, the flavors meld together, allowing the spices to infuse the beans, creating an even more satisfying and flavorful outcome.
-This makes it an excellent option for meal prepping, as you can enjoy it over the course of a few days and experience its enhanced taste as the stew develops.
+⭐️ Meal Prep-Friendly: Loubia is a dish that gets better with time.
+As it sits, the flavors get even better.
+This makes it an excellent option for meal prepping!

-- And just like that, now you are vegan: Loubia showcases the incredible flavors and textures that can be achieved without any animal products.
-Additionally, it is gluten-free, making it suitable for folks with gluten sensitivities.
+✊ And just like that, now you are vegan: Loubia showcases the incredible flavors and textures that can be achieved without any animal products.
+Additionally, it's a gluten-free vergan reicipe.

-- It’s ok to be a cheap, penny-pinching bum: With inexpensive, simple, and readily available ingredients, Loubia offers a budget-friendly option for a satisfying and flavorful meal.
-It showcases that delicious vegan food doesn't have to be complicated or expensive.
+💰 It's ok to be a cheap, penny-pinching bum: With inexpensive, simple, and readily available ingredients, Loubia offers a budget-friendly option for a satisfying and flavorful meal.

 Cannellini Beans: